A Brief Look at Peoria Through the Years

 To accommodate the expanding community, Central School was built in 1906 and used continuously for the next 70 years.
 Today it is home to the Peoria Museum where tantalizing tidbits from the past await you.

 Gradually our town was born as entrepreneurial businesses moved in to meet the needs of the growing community.
+The city was formally incorporated in 1954.
 By 1970 the town still only had about 2,500 people.
 However, it did have all of the shops of a small, self-sufficient and warm-hearted community.
 Today, with a population of more than 170,000, Peoria continues to grow and prosper.